Surgical Approaches to Decompression in Degenerative Lumbar Spondylolisthesis

-There are important limitations to this study, however.
-It is difficult to generalize this study to all patients with lumbar stenosis since it was limited to those patients with spondylolisthesis at one level.
-Some patients have this degenerative condition at multiple levels, and some have lumbar stenosis without any spondylolisthesis at all.
-Patients with severe neural foraminal stenosis were excluded in this study, although it is not uncommon for patients to have this condition along with spondylolisthesis.
-Patients with prior fusion surgeries were excluded in this study.
-Twenty percent of patients included had dynamic instability of the spondylolisthesis on flexion/extension imaging, but these patients were lumped in with the total group, and subgroup analysis on surgery type (fusion vs. decompression without fusion) in this subgroup could not be done since this study was not powered adequately to do so.
+There were important limitations to this study.
+It is difficult to generalize this study to all patients with lumbar stenosis since it was limited to those with spondylolisthesis at one level.
+Some experience this degenerative condition at multiple levels, and some live with lumbar stenosis without any spondylolisthesis.
+Patients with severe neural foraminal stenosis were excluded in this study, although it is not uncommon for patients to experience this condition along with spondylolisthesis.
+Patients with prior fusion surgeries were excluded.
+Twenty percent of patients included exhibited dynamic instability of the spondylolisthesis on flexion/extension imaging, but these patients were lumped with the total group, and subgroup analysis on surgery type (fusion vs. decompression without fusion) in this subgroup could not be conducted since this study was not powered adequately to do so.

 Many of these conditions may lead a surgeon to choose fusion as an empirically superior alternative to decompression without fusion.
-Future studies should look at these subgroups for further characterization.
-Comparison of specific minimally invasive decompression surgical techniques and hardware types for fusion surgeries need to be studied in more detail as well.
+Future studies should include these subgroups for further characterization.
+Comparison of specific minimally invasive decompression surgical techniques and hardware types for fusion surgeries need to be studied in more detail, too.